nelk/cs349/quick_motion/android/README.txt

 Compilation/Running
 -------------------------------------------------------------------------------------------
 To compile and run the application, open the provided Eclipse project and run the application with an Android device connected.
-You can also just install the pre-build apk.
+You can also use the ant build file.
+Make sure you run "android project update --path ." first.

 Android Version
 ------------------------------------------------------------------------------------------